 Every four years, Rectorial elections are held in the spring.
 Professors from various disciplines, faculties and groups then compete against each other.
 Not only your student advisor, professors or assistants have the right to vote.
-As students, we can help determine the outcome of this battle!
-But how does it all work?
-And what does the role that these candidates aspire to actually entail?
-We will tell you all about it in the run-up to the elections.
-Keep an eye on this page regularly to stay fully informed, because you too will have the opportunity to make their voice heard through their Faculty Consultative Body.
+As students, we can help determine the outcome of this battle.
+But how did it all work?
+And what does the role that candidates aspire to actually entail?
+We told you all about it in the run-up to the elections.
+Every student has had the opportunity to make their voice heard through their Faculty Consultative Body.

 The last Rectorial election (2016-2017) was a close race.
 Professor Sels won with 50.58% from incumbent Rector Professor Torfs.
 With a difference of less than two percentage points, the outcome of the battle was determined.
 This means that a small group can make a big difference!
 Especially as students, we can have a deciding vote if we organize properly.
 After all, we represent around 10% of the vote.
 For candidates, it is therefore important to have fans in each of the voting groups.

 As with previous rectorial elections, Stura organises an internal ánd external debate in the weeks before the election.
 During these debates candidates can further explain their views and answer questions from the students.
-The internal debate, which will take place on Friday April 30th, is organised for the members of the General Assembly.
-During this debate, the GA will be able to ask all its questions.
+The internal debate, which took place on Friday April 30th, was organised for the members of the General Assembly.
+During this debate, the GA was able to ask all its questions.